‘Miracle’ Japan Airlines evacuation: Dos and don’ts in a plane emergency

-SINGAPORE - Japan Airlines (JAL) has won plaudits from aviation experts for its rapid and orderly evacuation of all passengers and crew aboard an A350-900 jet that collided with a coast guard plane during landing at Tokyo’s Haneda Airport.
+SINGAPORE - Japan Airlines (JAL) has won plaudits from aviation experts for its rapid and orderly evacuation of all passengers and crew aboard an Airbus A350-900 jet that collided with a coast guard plane during landing at Tokyo’s Haneda Airport.

 Within minutes of the aircraft being engulfed in flames on the runway of Japan’s busiest airport, all 379 people on board had made a safe exit.
 The incident happened at 5.46pm (4.46pm Singapore time) on Jan 2.

-While everyone on JAL Flight 516, a domestic flight from Hokkaido, escaped from the burning wreckage, five of the six crew aboard the smaller coast guard aircraft died.
+While everyone on JL516, a domestic flight from the northern city of Sapporo, escaped from the burning wreckage, five of the six crew aboard the smaller coast guard aircraft died.

-Many around the world have described the smooth and successful evacuation of the commercial jetliner as a “miracle”, but some experts say otherwise.
+Many people around the world have described the smooth and successful evacuation of the commercial jetliner as a “miracle”, but some experts say otherwise.

 Successful evacuations are not just the product of a well-trained cabin crew but also the actions of passengers who play a key role in minimising safety risks.
 Passengers aboard the JAL flight were largely reported to have exited the plane without their luggage, paving the way for a swift retreat.

-Mr Michael Daniel, managing director of consultancy Aviation Insight, told The Straits Times that the JAL crew “made very good and quick judgments as they were able to successfully evacuate so many people within the prescribed time”.
+Mr Michael Daniel, managing director of consultancy Aviation Insight, told The Straits Times the JAL crew “made very good and quick judgments as they were able to successfully evacuate so many people within the prescribed time”.

 ST looks at global evacuation protocols and what passengers can do to prepare for such emergencies.